y-sakakihara/yuworkshop2025/index.md

 - Grant-in-Aid for Research Activity Start-up
     - 23K19048 for Ryusuke Jinno (PI)
     - 22K20365 for Yuki Sakakihara (PI)

+- Grant-in-Aid for Scientific Research (Young Scientist)
+    - 22K14034 for Asuka Ito (PI)
+    - 19K14702 for Ippei Obata (PI)

 - Grant-in-Aid for Scientific Research (B)
     - 22H01221 for Minoru Eto (co-PI)

-- Grant-in-Aid for Scientific Research (young scientist)
-    - 22K14034 for Asuka Ito (PI)
-    - 19K14702 for Ippei Obata (PI)

 The venue and facilities are provided by Yamagata University